zackforbing/ruby-submissions/1508/the_pivot.md

 Assessed By: Andrew and Josh M.

-GitHub:
+GitHub: github.com/jillmd501/the_pivot

-Production Link:
+Production Link: stalk-photos.herokuapp.com

-Notes:
+Notes: Not seeded with appropriate amounts of data.
+UI was otherwise generally good.
+There were issues with images overlapping buttons and other content which was apparently due to the person styling on a computer set up with different display preferences.
+App crashed when trying to load image from category page.
+Could not update user profile photo either.

 #### Scores

 ##### Product and Feature Delivery

-* Completion:
+* Completion: 2.5
-* Organization:
+* Organization: 4
-* User Experience:
+* User Experience: 3

 ##### Technical Quality